Code-Institute-Submissions/sami-sinnari-MilestoneProject2/README.md

 ### Further Testing

-- This website was tested across multiple browsers and devices.
-On every occasion, the website appered fully functional and without any errors.
+- This website was tested across multiple browsers and devices on many occasions while making it.
+As the website was finished, it appered fully functional and without any errors.

 #### [Back to Contents](#contents)